AppSignal for PHP configuration options

 Configure which request headers to include when a request is made to an HTTP server.
 This option is an allowlist.
 It only includes the headers that are configured.
 If the list is empty, no headers are included.

-To not set any headers, explicitly set the resource attribute value to an empty value.
+To configure AppSignal to not store any HTTP request headers, explicitly set the config value to an empty array.

 response_headers